 Depending on the situation investigators may use their own vehicle or hire a vehicle to proceed to the meeting point on re-embers basis.
 The Authority will provide vehicles to proceed from the meeting point to the accident site.
-The necessary coordination will provide by Programme Assistant of AI unit.
-Generally meeting points will be the CAASL headquarter and the Sub Office of Katunayeke, which is near to the Bandaranaike International Airport.
+The necessary coordination will provide by of Al unit.
+Generally meeting points will be the CAASL headquarter at Katunayeke, which is near to the Bandaranaike International Airport.